 15 Ways To Attract Wild Turkeys to Your Yard – Simple Tips

-If you only associate turkeys with Thanksgiving meals, you are overlooking many benefits.
-This is especially true if you have a yard that could use natural pest control.
+If you only associate turkeys with Thanksgiving meals, you may not be familiar with all the benefits they provide.
+This is especially significant if you have a yard that could use their innate ability to control pests.

 Wild turkeys are a delight to watch frolicking in your yard with their beautiful plumage and complex social interactions.